This document describes how to access CKafka to send/receive messages with the SDK for Java over the public network.

 group.id=XXX

-## Path of the JAAS configuration file `ckafka_client_jaas.conf`.
+## The path of the JAAS configuration file named `ckafka_client_jaas.conf`

 java.security.auth.login.config.plain=/xxxx/ckafka_client_jaas.conf